-A vector describing the rate at which packets having a specific code-point (or IP precedence) that an external source attempts to transmit to a DUT/SUT.
+A vector describing the attempted rate at which packets having a specific code-point (or IP precedence) are transmitted to a DUT/SUT by an external source.

 Intended loads across the different code-point classes determine the metrics associated with a specific code-point traffic class.